Meet your United Way of Greater Kingsport Staff!

 Her professional experience and successes are second only to her heart for volunteerism, which was built into Danelle early on by her parents' role modeling and encouragement.
 A life-long community servant, Danelle has served women, children and youth as an active church member in a variety of congregations and communities including The Netherlands, Lexington, SC, and several times in Kingsport TN.

 Danelle holds a Bachelor of Industrial Engineering degree from Auburn University, where she graduated with High Honor and was selected as the Outstanding Graduate from the College of Engineering in 1986.
-Chris and Danelle have three children—ages 26, 22, and 18.
+Chris and Danelle have three adult children.
 In her spare time, Danelle enjoys sports events with her kids, camping, and nature photography.

 Becca Sutphen, Community Impact Director